oonap0oo/Numworks-calculator/README.md

 ## [roots.py](roots.py)

-Search for multiple roots of a function in a given interval
+Numerically find multiple roots of a function.

 As described in NUMERICAL METHODS FOR ENGINEERS  8th Edition

-Incremental search for sign changes of function adapted from pseudocode on page 142
+ * Incremental search for sign changes of function adapted from pseudocode on page 142

-Combined with Modified False Position root finding method adapted from pseudocode on page 141
+ * Combined with Modified False Position root finding method adapted from pseudocode on page 141

 This code allows the user to enter a function of x and an interval on the x-axis.